Ginger Rogers: Friendships

 Rogers was lifelong friends with actresses Lucille Ball and Bette Davis.
 She appeared with Ball in an episode of Here's Lucy on November 22, 1971, in which Rogers danced the Charleston for the first time in many years.
 Rogers starred in one of the earliest films co-directed and co-scripted by a woman, Wanda Tuchock's Finishing School (1934).
-Rogers maintained a close friendship with her cousin, writer/socialite Phyllis Fraser, wife of Random House publisher Bennett Cerf, but was not Rita Hayworth's natural cousin, as has been reported.
-Hayworth's maternal uncle, Vinton Hayworth, was married to Rogers's maternal aunt, Jean Owens.
+Rogers maintained a close friendship with her cousin, writer/socialite Phyllis Fraser, the wife of Random House publisher Bennett Cerf.
+Rita Hayworth's maternal uncle, Vinton Hayworth, was married to Rogers's maternal aunt, Jean Owens.

 Religion

-Rogers was raised a Christian Scientist and remained a lifelong adherent, a topic she discussed at length in her autobiography.
+Rogers was raised a Christian Scientist and remained a lifelong adherent.
+Christian Science was a topic she discussed at length in her autobiography.
 Rogers's mother died in 1977.
 She remained at the 4-Rs (Rogers' Rogue River Ranch) until 1990.
 When the property was sold, Rogers moved to nearby Medford, Oregon.